Most dogs like playing with a ball and then some dogs are just ball mad. Why do dogs love dog balls so much?

 4 – Chuckit The Whistler Ball

-Chuckit The Whistler Ball comes in a pack of 2 – 1 blue and 1 orange.
+Chuckit The Whistler Ball comes in a pack of 2 – 1 blue and 1 orange, or you can buy them individually.
 They are both quite visible and easy to find.

 The balls whistle as they fly through the air.
 This makes it easier for your dog to know which direction you threw it.
 Especially if you have a dog with the habit of running off in the wrong direction.

-There is a range of push-to-mute toys but we have only tried the Push-to-Mute Dog Ball Toy.
+There is a range of push-to-mute toys but we have only tried the Push-to-Mute Dog Ball.
 We have the purple and red one as I love that colour!
 I initially bought it because of the strap which lets you throw the ball further without a ball chucker.

 It is a high quality ball with ridges that make for great chewing.
 Apparently.
 And it squeaks.
 Perfect in Poppy’s eyes.
 You can push the strap in to mute the squeak but I don’t bother.
 I just have it in squeak mode.